linas/i370-bigfoot/docker/i370-bigfoot/scripts/2-linux-demo/README.md

 processes to access devices; this includes accessing the console for printing and the keyboard for getting typed input.

-The example below creates a file named 'my-disk` holding a disk image that is (exactly) 2 MBytes in size.
+The example below creates a file named `my-disk` holding a disk image that is (exactly) 2 MBytes in size.
 The `-r0` specifies ext2fs version zero; this is mandatory for the 2.2.1 kernel.